 Your attitude toward exercise and the effect it has on your mood can greatly impact your likelihood of starting or maintaining a physically active lifestyle.
 Research shows that individuals who possess the AA or AG variant of the BDNF gene are more likely to experience positive mood changes and exercise for enjoyment.
 They also perceive their effort and exertion level as lower during exercise compared to individuals who possess the GG variant.\ All of these factors impact motivation to exercise.
-Being physically active has a multitude of benefits including improved cognitive function, and a lowered risk of many diseases, through improvements in body fat levels. blood sugars, blood pressure, blood lipid profiles, and mental health.
+Being physically active has a multitude of benefits on one's fertility, including improved body fat levels, blood sugars, blood pressure, and blood lipid profiles.
+These improvements can influence hormone levels, reproductive tissue function, and ability to conceive.
+Individuals who engage in regular physical activity have been shown to be more fertile than those who are sedentary.\\

 \Bryan A et al. A transdisciplinary model integrating genetic, physiological, and psychological correlates of voluntary exercise.
 Health Psychol.
 2007;26:30-39.
 Caldwell Hooper A et al. What keeps a body moving?
 The brain-derived neurotrophic factor val66met polymorphism and intrinsic motivation to exercise in humans.
 J Behav Med.
-2014;37(6):1180-92.
+2014;37(6):1180-92. \\McKinnon C et al. Body mass index, physical activity and fecundability in a North American preconception in the second conception of the second seco cohort study.
+Fertility and Sterility.
+2016;106(2):451-459.
+Gaskins A et al. Physical activity and television watching in relation to semen quality in young men.
+British Journal of Sports Medicine.
+2013;49(4):265-270.